MrMimic/Data-Mining/README.md

 ## fuck_horoscope

-Gets huge amount of horoscope prediction with POST and plot stats on to show that's bullshit.
+Gets huge amount of horoscope prediction (~50 years) with POST and plot stats on to show that's bullshit.

 http://tadadata.fr/hacking-horoscope/